madjin/awesome-vrchat/README.md

 - [Quest avatar optimization for MMDs](https://www.youtube.com/watch?v=vK5gVkRXU1I) - How to port your MMD avatars over
 - [How (Not) to make your avatar Quest compatible](https://www.youtube.com/watch?v=NBysgz_ob9I) - An alternative guide for achieving Quest compatibility
 - [Optimize World](https://www.reddit.com/r/VRchat/comments/e3owxo/tutorial_how_to_shrink_a_maps_file_size_from/) - Tutorial for shrinking file size down for large maps
+- [Easy Quest Switch](https://github.com/JordoVR/EasyQuestSwitch) - Automate changes to components within a scene
+- [Make Your Game Run on Quest (GDC)](https://youtu.be/3T--5SdLdjE) - Tips on getting the most out of the Quest hardware

 ---